oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/orderings.md

 ## Monomial Comparisons

-The `cmp` function should be used for comparing two monomials with an ordering.
+The `cmp` function should be used for comparing two monomials with regard to a monomial ordering.

 ```@docs
 cmp(ord::MonomialOrdering, a::MPolyElem, b::MPolyElem)